Red Bull fires F1 team principal Christian Horner after 20 title-filled years

 Horner had been Red Bull team principal since it entered F1 as a full constructor in 2005.
 He had performed his team and media duties as normal throughout the British Grand Prix last week.

-His wife is Geri Halliwell — Ginger Spice of the Spice Girls -- and Horner himself became a celebrity figure through his prominence on Netflix’s F1 docuseries “Drive To Survive," where his bitter rivalry with Mercedes' Toto Wolff was a key plot point.
+His wife is Geri Halliwell — Ginger Spice of the Spice Girls — and Horner himself became a celebrity figure through his prominence on Netflix's F1 docuseries "Drive To Survive," where his bitter rivalry with Mercedes' Toto Wolff was a key plot point.
+He and F1 champion Max Verstappen were booed at the season launch in London in February.

 But McLaren has dominated this season in F1, while Red Bull’s performance has dipped, though defending champion Verstappen remains third in the standings and the team is fourth.